-Reverse osmosis, micro- and ultra-filtration membranes are the essential components for drinking water systems, water recycling and reclamation and brackish water desalination in Australia.
-Below are some of the leading examples of their application to the country’s water management agenda.
+Reverse osmosis (RO), micro filtration (MF) and ultra-filtration (UF) membranes are the essential components for drinking water systems, water recycling and reclamation and brackish water desalination.

 Australia is at the forefront of the application of membrane and desalination technology.
 For example, we were the first in the world to apply RO membrane technology for a capital city - the Perth Sea Water RO Project (144 MLD potable water capacity installed in 2006) which was followed in 2012 by a second SWRO facility - the Southern Seawater RO Project (320 MLD potable water capacity).
 Perth now relies on half its water supply (149.8 billion litres in 2016-17) from these two desal plants which have been operated successfully with a high reliability and have embraced advances in membrane and RO desalination technologies.

 In S.E Qld, RO desalination technology has been applied in remote inland locations to treat saline groundwater (with a RO plant capacity exceeding 400MLD) for the coal seam gas (CSG) industry which includes 100MLD and 90MLD facilities (the largest inland RO plants in the world) which have extensive pre-treatment (including UF and WAC IX) and high recovery RO desalination systems (target recovery of > 90% is also a world first).
 The RO brine concentrate is further concentrated using 3 x 3.3 MLD thermal brine concentrators.